 What is Technology Scouting?

 Technology Scouting is a part of trend research which deals with the regular and systematic observation of technological developments and the early recognition of emerging technologies.
 In contrast to Technology Watching, where the focus is on monitoring existing technologies (e.g. maturity of 3D printing), Technology Scouting can be understood as the proactive search for new technologies (e.g. Scout recognises the trend towards 4D printing in advance).
+Then in product development it can be very useful to get the specifications of competitor products and to do that the best solution is a 3D scanning service as with that you get very accurate dimension data.
 Technology Scouting is thus a starting point for a long-term alignment between innovative external technologies and internal requirements of an existing organisation for strategic purposes.

 Technology Scouting Improves Innovation Capability

 Technology Scouting not only anticipates technological changes and new markets, but also minimises innovation risks and reduces the pressure on the R&D department.
 The key benefits of technology scouting include:

 Technology Scouting supports efficient and effective innovation management, especially in innovation search field evaluation, idea generation and project management.
 The integration of external ideas and technologies significantly improves a company’s ability to innovate – regardless of the size of the company and its research and development facilities.

 The risk of underestimating the potential of a new technology is increasing.

 2. Reduction of the danger of disruptive technologies